Advocacy

 JFG’s 2024 Legislative Agenda

-This legislative session, JFG is advocating for our very own budget proviso to expand girl-centered programming and race equity training.
+In the 2024 session, JFG is advocating for our very own budget proviso to expand girl-centered programming and race equity training.
 In addition to the budget proviso, below is our policy agenda that was compiled by our coalition of advocates, youth advocates, board members, and our community over the past few months:

 1. SYSTEMS